nthungdev/discord-bot/app/README.md

-# Discord Chat Bot
+# Discord Chat Bot App

-A Discord chat bot using [Discord.js](https://discord.js.org/) and [Google's Vertex AI (Gemini)](https://cloud.google.com/vertex-ai/).

 ## Setup

-These 4 setup steps are required to run the app.
+These 4 setup steps are required to run the chat bot.

 ### 1. Create Discord application